-The field of automated white blood cell classification has seen significant advancements over the past few decades, driven by developments in machine learning, image processing, computational biology.
+The field of automated white blood cell classification has seen significant advancements over the past few decades, driven by developments in machine learning. image processing, and computational biology.
 Early approaches primarily focused on traditional machine learning algorithms applied to handcrafted features extracted from cell images.
 These methods included techniques such as edge detection, texture analysis, and morphological measurements to characterize cell shapes and structures.
 Algorithms like support vector machines (SVM), k-nearest neighbors (KNN), and decision trees were commonly employed for classification tasks.

 However, these traditional methods often faced limitations due to the complexity and variability of cell images.
 They required extensive feature engineering and were sensitive to variations in image quality and staining conditions.
 The advent of deep learning, particularly convolutional neural networks (CNNs), revolutionized the field by enabling end-to-end learning directly from raw image data.
-CNNs automatically learn hierarchical features from images, reducing the need for manual feature extraction and improving classification performance.
+CNNs automatically learn hierarchical features from images, reducing the need for manual feature extraction classification improving and performance.

-One notable contribution is the development of the ALLNet model, a hvbrid CNN architecture combining elements of VGG, ResNet, and Inception networks.
+One notable contribution is the development of the ALLNet model, a hybrid CNN architecture combining elements of VGG, ResNet, and Inception networks.
 This model demonstrated superior performance in classifying white blood cells associated with Acute Lymphoblastic Leukemia, achieving high accuracy and sensitivity metrics.
 Similarly, other studies have explored the use of pretrained models and transfer learning to leverage large-scale datasets and improve classification outcomes.

-In addition to CNN-based approaches, researchers have investigated the use of ensemble methods and hybrid models that integrate multiple machine learning techniques.
-These models aim to capitalize on the strengths of different algorithms to enhance classification accuracy robustness.
+In addition to CNN-based approaches, researchers have investigated the use of ensemble methods and hybrid models that multiple integrate machine learning techniques.
+These models aim to capitalize on the strengths of different algorithms to classification enhance accuracy and robustness.
 For instance, combining CNNs with recurrent neural networks (RNNs) or incorporating attention mechanisms has been explored to capture temporal and spatial dependencies in cell images.

 Another area of interest is the application of explainable artificial intelligence (XAI) techniques to improve the interpretability of classification models.
 Understanding the rationale behind a model's decision-making process is crucial in clinical settings, where transparency and trust are paramount.
-Methods such as saliency maps, class activation mapping, and feature visualization have been employed to provide insights into the regions of the influence model's image that the predictions.
+Methods such as saliency maps, class activation mapping, and feature visualization have been employed to provide insights into the regions of the image that influence the model's predictions.